deadlydog/Template.NewGitRepo/docs/ArchitectureDecisionRecords/ArchitectureDecisionRecords.md

 ## Document format

-The ADR file name should be prefixed with a number. e.g. `001-Use-ADRs-for-decisions.md`.
+The ADR file name should be prefixed with an incrementing, sequential number.
+This shows the order in which decisions were made over the lifetime of the project. e.g. `001-Use-ADRs-for-decisions.md`.

 Here is an example of the sections that an ADR typically includes: